vasyas/push-rpc/README.md

-A TypeScript framework for organizing bidirectional typesafe client-server communication, including server-initiated data push (subscriptions).
+A TypeScript framework for organizing bidirectional typesafe client-server communication.
+Supports server-initiated data push (subscriptions).
 Uses HTTP, JSON and, optionally, WebSockets.
-Main focus is on simplicity and developer experience.
+Main focus is on simplicity and good developer experience.

 Best used with monorepos using TypeScript.
 Can also be used with JavaScript and non-JS clients.

 ## Features

-- Developer friendly - remote call is plain TypeScript calls for easy call tracing between client and server and good integration with IDE.
-Call visibility in Browser DevTools.
+- Developer friendly - remote call is a plain TS call for easy tracing between client and server and good IDE integration.
 - Based on HTTP, easy to integrate with existing infrastructure.
+Call visibility in browser DevTools.
 - Gradually upgradeable - WS is only used when you need subscriptions.
-- Supports compressed HTTP requests.
 - Server runs on Node.JS, client runs in the Node.JS/Browser/ReactNative.

-Bun/Deno should also work, but not officially supported.
+Extra:

+- Client & Server middlewares.
+- Consume compressed HTTP requests.
+- Send & receive plain-text data.
+- Throttling for subscriptions.

 ## Getting Started